philzook58/philzook58.github.io/_notes/Languages/datalog.md

 You can access the "id" associated with a value also `as([1,2,3],number)` for devious ends

+### Contexts are King
+a very useful thing to note is that you should use contexts, delimited continuations, goal stack, zippers, to implement control flow.
+Datalog is bottom up.
+In a sense it's a giant while loop.
+When you bottom upify or loopify recursive algorithms, sometimes you need to reify the call stack (or whatever else you might call it).
+See defunctionalize the continuation talk.
+These contexts are expressible as

 ### field accessors
 It is a pain that there isn't a good way to make trustworthy fresh variables using `mcpp` due to lack of `__COUNTER__`.
 Best I can figure is hacks using `__LINE__` and concatenation.
 Otherwise insist on variables coming from outside into macro.